LouieGomez-hub/phase-1-javascript-project-mode/README.md

     <p>${data.highestEarningGame}</p>
 ```

- There's also an event listener added to toggle the web page between its default light theme and a dark theme should someone wish to do so.
+ There's also a click event added to toggle the web page between its default light theme and a dark theme should someone wish to do so.
  ```JavaScript
  lightSwitch.addEventListener('click', function() {
     document.body.classList.toggle('light-theme');